 France 3 Régions

 Ever wished there was a way to familiarize your students with the diversity of accents in metropolitan France?
-Enter France 3 Régions (France 3 Regions).
-A popular watch in the Hexagon, France 3 becomes France 3 Régions at certain hours of the day and features regional TV programs.
+France 3 Régions is a popular watch in the Hexagon that features regional TV programs.

 Podcasts and Radio